felixSchl/neodoc/README.md

 ### neodoc.run(docopt, opts)

 Parse and apply the given docopt help text.
-If not options are provided, apply it to `process.argv` and `process.env`.
-The result is a mapping of key -> value, where the key is the canonical form of the option and it's alias, if available.
+If no options are provided, apply it to `process.argv` and `process.env`.
+The result is a mapping of key -> value, where the key is the canonical form of the option and its alias, if available.

 Options: